jakubgiminski/value-object/readme.md

 # Value Object

-This is a library of abstract classes intended to be used as bases for value objects.
+A library of abstract classes intended to be used as bases for value objects.
 Includes examples in form of unit tested use cases.

+__Required PHP Version: 7.0.0 or higher.__

 ## ValueObject\StringValue
 Rules (optional):